Health law sign-ups lagging as Saturday deadline is looming

 "Marketing does matter," said Peter Lee, executive director of Covered California, a state-run insurance marketplace.
 "Not doing active promotion millions of Americans are not going to find their way to HealthCare.gov."

-The administration has been using targeted emails and social media messaging , but that's nowhere near the effort expended in the Obama years.
+The administration has been using targeted emails and social media messaging that's nowhere near the effort expended in the Obama years.
 Administration officials say they are focused on providing a smooth sign-up experience for consumers who want coverage.

 —No penalty for being uninsured.